rcemper/try_embedded_python/README.md

 It requires your personal update as it might be expired.
 It is not required to run the demo, but access to code might be limited.

-__docker image__:  if you don't have the required image already you need to downlad it from  containers.intersystems.com
+__docker image__:  if you don't have the required image already you need to download it from containers.intersystems.com
 ~~~
 docker login -u="<username>" -p="<passwd>" containers.intersystems.com
 docker pull containers.intersystems.com/intersystems/iris-ml:2020.3.0.304.0